d-khalang/Smart-planting-with-IoT/README.md

 2. **Actuator Devices:** These devices control physical components, enabling automation of processes critical to plant growth.

 ## Current Stage
-At this stage of development, the catalog has been implemented, and it successfully writes all system and device-related data to the `catalog.json` file.
+At this stage of development, the catalog and device connector scripts have been implemented.
+The catalog writes data to the `catalog.json` file, and the device connector registers devices to the catalog.

 ## Getting Started
 Loading ...